tujh-rf/gfx/tutorials/vulkan/006_vulkan_device/README.md

 # Vulkan logical device

-Create Vulkan device and connect everything together to be ready to render graphics.
+Application is on the half way to draw something.
+In this tutorial the Vulkan device object will be created for the chosen physical device.

+---